Website Bergstrom-Mahler Museum of Glass

 Bereavement Leave – A maximum of three consecutive days of paid bereavement leave, as needed, may be granted in the event of death of an immediate family member.
 One day of paid bereavement leave may be granted in the event of death of other relatives for the funeral.

-Associated Bank: Through a partnership with Associated Bank, museum employees can enjoy “Bank at Work” financial webinars and also bank account benefits.
+Bank Partnerships – Through partnerships with Associated Bank and Horicon Bank, museum employees can enjoy “Bank at Work” financial webinars and also bank account benefits.

 To apply for this job please visit bmmglass.com.